ashokyannam/Realtime-detection-using-Deep-Learning/README.md

 # Realtime-detection-using-Deep-Learning
-Realtime detection of subjects in an input stream of video using Keras and Tensorflow Deep Learning Framework
+Realtime detection of subjects in an input stream of video using MobileNetSSD architecture
 #

 Make sure you installed imutils and opencv.
 Else run below.